-Now this is an integration that works as a notification.
+Now, this is an integration that works as a notification.
 Clockwork SMS is a text message SMS API that you can use for both sending text messages, as well as receiving.
-It works with and API and you can connect it to whatever app you want.
+It works with an API and you can connect it to whatever app you want.
 Here are some features:

 Clockwork SMS is using UK numbers, they do allow international text messages, but they won’t accept account from some locations.
 If your location is not in their database, you’ll get the message “Sorry, Clockwork SMS is not available in your area”.
 That’s a bummer, but for the available areas, it’s really a good service.

 You pay as you go, meaning that if you are only sending 10 text messages, then you’ll only pay for those.
 The prices are various, going to as little as 2 pennies per SMS.